 - Task 1.1 Project Management - After the review meeting held in March 2011 in Brussels there were 6 major deliverables that were required to be produced within a short period of time.
 One of these, M06 "Management Report", was to produce the overall periodic report and a large amount of effort was spent working with THYIA to ensure the document produced was of suitable quality.
 From other projects that Critical Software has been involved with we have experience in producing these reports and could offer some suggestions on what was needed to ensure the pSHIELD periodic Report was written to the required standard. - Another outcome of the above meeting was an extension to the project of 7 months taking the finish date up to the end of 2011.
 Once this was confirmed to the project consortium Critical Software assessed the new dates for each of the Work Packages and the related deliverables.
 Also the extension to the project did not allow for any further effort to be claimed so the planned effort of the project that had not been used had to be spread over the longer period of time.
-This was done ensuring that Critical Software would deliver on all its required inputs to the project deliverables. - ➤ Within this period there still was no signed national Grant Agreement from FCT (Fundação para a Ciência e a Tecnologia).
+This was done ensuring that Critical Software would deliver on all its required inputs to the project deliverables. - Within this period there still was no signed national Grant Agreement from FCT (Fundação para a Ciência e a Tecnologia).
 This has been received by us on 22nd July 2011.
-During the period of this report however Critical Software regularly spent resources chasing FCT to see the status of this and pushing to get the situation resolved. - > During all of the Management and planning meetings (and there have been a large number of these) Critical Software has ensured there is always a representative of CSW present during these.
-This has been done to ensure that whatever decisions are made we have an input into the decision making process as opposed to having no voice in the project.
+During the period of this report however Critical Software regularly spent resources chasing FCT to see the status of this and pushing to get the situation resolved. - During all of the Management and planning meetings (and there have been a large number of these) Critical Software has ensured there is always a representative of CSW present during these.
+This has been done to ensure that whatever decisions are made we have an input into the decision making process as opposed to having no voice in the project. - Task 1.2 Liaisons - From analysing other FP7 projects Critical Software has looked at the industrial partners involved with these with a view to understanding how the pSHIELD technology could be utilised within different business scenarios.